mtricolici/k8s-ui/README.md

 # Description
-Ncurses view of a kubernetes cluster (like Midnight Commander) Allows to naviate through namespaces to view pods, services, deployments etc.
+Ncurses view of a kubernetes cluster (like Midnight Commander) Allows to navigate through namespaces to view pods, services, deployments etc.
 ![demo](demo.png)

 ## Installation